Return on Assets (ROA)

 How to Calculate Return on Assets (ROA)

 Net income is typically stated on the income statement.
-Total Assets represents all the resources a company has available to generate net income.
+Total Assets represents all the resources a company has available to generate net income, as reported on the balance sheet.
 Both figures need to be on an after-tax basis in order to accurately calculate the return on assets.

 Example of Return on Assets (ROA)